Economy of Azerbaijan: Oil and gas

+Two-thirds of Azerbaijan is rich in oil and natural gas.
+In September 1994, a 30-year contract was signed between the State Oil Company of Azerbaijan Republic (SOCAR) and 13 oil companies, among them Amoco, BP, ExxonMobil, Lukoil and Statoil.
+As Western oil companies are able to tap deep-water oilfields untouched by the Soviet exploitation, Azerbaijan is considered one of the most important spots in the world for oil exploration and development.
+Azerigas, a sub-company of state-owned SOCAR, intends to ensure full gasification of the country by 2021.

+Services

 Telecommunications

 The Azerbaijan telecommunications sector is embroiled in corruption.
 Azerbaijan President Ilham Aliyev and his family own two of Azerbaijan's largest mobile providers (Azerfon and Azercell) through offshore companies and potentially control three-quarters of the mobile market in Azerbaijan.
 The third large mobile provider is Bakcell, which is registered as a company in an offshore tax haven and whose owners are unknown.
 Ownership of the mobile providers in Azerbaijan enables the ruling Aliyev family to monitor phone calls and internet activity.

 Investigative reporting revealed that Azerbaijani President Ilham Aliyev and his family made more than $1 billion when state shares of mobile operators were transferred to a purportedly "local partner" which was in reality owned by the Aliyev family's offshore companies.

 Azerbaijan has relatively expensive call rates relative to comparable countries.
 The high prices are possibly due to consolidated control of the mobile market and a lack of competition.

 The Azerbaijan government has stated that it wants to create a high-tech sector in Azerbaijan.